LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

    Integer division result = 3 remainder 2
    Result as a fraction = 3 2/4

-We will later learn how to turn the 3 2/4 into a reduced fraction.
+See :ref:`gcd` to learn how to turn the 3 2/4 into a reduced fraction.
 This will be achieved using a famous method known as the *greatest common divisor* algorithm, which has a very simple formulation that is credited to Euclid, one of the great early